 In addition, we are also exposed to risks related to natural and man-made disasters, including, but not limited to, storms, fires, floods, earthquakes, public health crises, malicious acts, and terrorist acts, or any other event, which could adversely affect our ability to conduct business.
 A natural or man-made disaster, including a pandemic such as COVID-19, could result in our workforce, and/or employees of service providers and/or third-party administrators, being compromised and unable or unwilling to fully perform their responsibilities, which could likewise result in interruptions in our service.
 This could interfere with our processing of contract transactions, including processing orders from owners, impact our ability to calculate Account Value, or have other adverse impacts on our operations.
-These events may also negatively affect our service providers and intermediaries, and issuers of securities of which the Indices are comprised, which may cause the Indices to lose value.
-There can be no assurance that we or our service providers and intermediaries will be able to avoid negative impacts associated with natural and man-made disasters.
+These events may also negatively affect our service providers and intermediaries, and intermediaries will be able to avoid negative impacts associated with natural and man-made disasters.